Rewrite your Data Story

 Start the Rewrite Now.

 Your relationship with data doesn't have to stay the way it is.
-Spend a Sunday afternoon in a room with women and nonbinary leaders doing this work together, trying some new things, cheering each other on, and having a bit of chocolate when needed.
+Spend a weekend afternoon in a room with women and nonbinary leaders doing this work together, trying some new things, cheering each other on, and having a bit of chocolate when needed.